Navneet277/TrueBot/README.md

 ## ☁️ Streamlit Cloud Deployment

 1. **GitHub Setup**:
-   - Push your code to a GitHub repository
+   - Your code is already on GitHub at [https://github.com/Navneet277/TrueBot.git](https://github.com/Navneet277/TrueBot.git)
-   - Make sure your repository includes:
-     - `requirements.txt`
-     - `streamlit_app.py`
-     - All necessary model files in the `models/` directory
+   - All necessary files are included

 2. **Streamlit Cloud Setup**:
    - Visit [share.streamlit.io](https://share.streamlit.io)
    - Sign in with your GitHub account
    - Click on "New app"
+   - Select your repository: `Navneet277/TrueBot`
-   - Select your repository, branch, and main file (`streamlit_app.py`)
+   - Set main file to: `streamlit_app.py`
    - Click "Deploy"

-3. **Important Deployment Notes**:
+3. **Important Notes**:
-   - Ensure all dependencies are correctly listed in `requirements.txt`
+   - The requirements.txt uses flexible version constraints for better compatibility
-   - Model files (`fake_news_model.pkl` and `tfidf_vectorizer.pkl`) must be included in the repository
+   - Model files are included in the repository
-   - The `models/` directory should be in the same directory as `streamlit_app.py`
-   - Maximum file size limit on Streamlit Cloud is 1GB
-   - App will automatically redeploy when you push changes to GitHub
+   - App will automatically install dependencies

-4. **Troubleshooting Deployment**:
-   - Check Streamlit Cloud logs for any error messages
-   - Verify all file paths are correct and use relative paths
-   - Ensure all required files are committed to GitHub
-   - Monitor resource usage within Streamlit Cloud limits

-## 🎯 How It Actually Works
+## 🎯 How It Works

 1. **Text Analysis**:
    - Converts news text to lowercase for consistency